-Labuan Bajo is already known as the gateway to Indonesia’s famous Komodo National Park, and this unique cave is pretty easy to visit with a short drive from town and then a quick boat ride up the coast.
+Labuan Bajo is already known as the gateway to Indonesia’s famous Komodo National Park, and this unique cave (also known as Gua Rangko) is pretty easy to visit with a short drive from town and then a quick boat ride up the coast.

 This travel guide will explain how to get to Gua Rangko Cave from Labuan Bajo, and everything you need to know before you go!

 Goa Rangko Cave – What To Expect

 The Goa Rangko cave (also known as Gua Rangko) is a limestone cave that only gets hit by sunlight once a day (I’ll explain more about that in a bit), and when it’s lit up, the pool has a very nice blue color.

 You can swim in the pool, and it’s extra easy to float because of minerals in the water.
 You can even spot some small fish swimming in it.

 There are steps down to the water, but be careful on the rocks near the edge of the pool because they can be slippery.